The Hard Numbers on Hardwood Floor Costs

 If you have the time and possess basic carpentry skills — including the ability to use tools like sanders and power saws to make precision measurements and cuts — you may be able to install hardwood flooring yourself.

 Is Refinishing Hardwood Floors a Better (or Cheaper) Option?

 Not installing a new floor can be a great way to save money, provided your existing hardwood floors are salvageable.
 If your floors are just a bit unsightly, it may be possible to refinish them instead of replacing them.
-The refinishing process removes gouges and scratches that accumulate after years of wear and tear.
-Once refinished, hardwood floors tend to have a shiny, smooth surface.
-Refinishing 250 square feet of hardwood costs an average of $600, while refinishing 3,000 square feet runs around $5,000.

 It’s worth mentioning that while it is possible to refinish solid wood floors several times, engineered floors can be refinished a maximum of twice.
 In the case of some engineered products, refinishing is not an option at all.